Scoliosis

 Diagnosis

-The diagnosis of scoliosis is made by looking at the degree of spinal curvature.
-Anteroposterior and lateral images are taken in the standing X-ray film.
-Curvature relative to the image of the spine is measured in degrees as an angle.
-The angle that measures the degree of scoliosis is called the "cobb angle".
+The diagnosis of scoliosis is determined by assessing the magnitude of spinal curvature.
+Anteroposterior and lateral images are captured in the standing X-ray film to evaluate the curvature in relation to the spinal image, measured in degrees as an angle known as the "cobb angle".

 Grade of Scoliosis and Selection of Treatment Method